 4.12.5.
 Place a towel around the participant’s neck to prevent water from dripping on their clothing.
 Tell the participant to close their eyes while the net is being placed on their head.

 4.12.6.
-Adjust the cap on the participants’ head so that it is comfortable for the participant (see Figure 7).
+Adjust the net on the participants’ head so that it is comfortable for the participant (see Figure 7).
 Once the net is placed on the head and adjusted, let the participant known that they can open their eyes.

 [Place Figure 7 here]

 4.12.7.
-Have the participant practice wearing the cap and sit in front of a screen to watch a movie for at least 10 min (see Figure 8).
+Have the participant practice wearing the net and sit in front of a screen to watch a movie for at least 10 min (see Figure 8).
 If this step is completed successfully, invite the participant to come back for a second appointment.

 [Place Figure 8 here]